the-fearless-knight/mass/README.md

 1. Download the script, rename it to 'mass' and make it executeable (chmod +x)
 2. Copy it to /usr/local/bin (or whatever you like, just make sure it is in $PATH, 'echo $PATH' to see, if not type 'export PATH=$PATH:/usr/local/bin')
 3. Reopen the terminal (or 'source ~/.bashrc' for bash and 'source ~/.zshrc' for zsh)
-4. Type mass, then enter the domain and the ports (be sure not to put spaces but ',' between ports!)
+4. Type mass, then enter the domain and the ports ,e.g:
+      ```
+      mass
+      example.com
+      80,443
+      ```
+, be sure not to put spaces but ',' between ports!

 ## One-liner install (Assuming no other files hold this name in ~/.local/bin) :